 The bottom line when it comes to nonconforming lots, structures, and uses

-In short, these issues can be tricky and can wind up in being litigated in court.
+In short, these issues can be tricky and can wind up in court.
 Whether you are a buyer or seller of what you think may be a nonconforming property, it is important to take a close look at the applicable ordinances to determine what may or may not be allowed.
 There are also some creative legal solutions that can be employed to allow some change to a nonconforming property without losing the property’s grandfathered status.

 Stephen Wagner, Esq